 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All students have opportunities for social interactions at playtimes at lunch times.
 Sports teams play in local tournaments against other schools.
 Students are individually supported by TA's to enable their attendance at after school clubs or events when appropriate.
 Mentoring opportunities take place amongst pupils e.g. KS2 having a reading buddy in reception class and playground buddies at playtimes.
-More talented children are encouraged to join clubs held within the community.
+Children are encouraged to join clubs held within the community.
 Meet and greet is available in school when needed.
 All students are invited on trips and visits subject to necessary risk assessment.
 Children who require emotional support can be referred to CAMHS Adults will make themselves available to any child who needs emotional support.
-Through the EYFS and key stage one and two, the children enjoy trips to the beach, theatres, cinema and local places of interest.
-At Cusgarne the children are involved in key stage appropriate celebrations e.g a carol concert, to show achievements and participation in the wider community.
-The school promotes a positive well-being environment where children are able to access quiet areas within the school when required.
+All children at Cusgarne enjoy trips to the beach, theatres, cinema and local places of interest.
+At Cusgarne the children are involved in key stage appropriate celebrations e.g. a carol concert, to show achievements and participation in the wider community.
+The school promotes a positive well-being environment where children can access quiet areas within the school when required.